robtweed/qoper8-fastify/README.md

         const options = {
           mode: 'child_process',    // defaults to 'worker_thread' if not specified
           logging: true,            // defaults to false if not specified
-          poolSize: 3               // we will use up to 3 Workers, depending on activity levels }
+          poolSize: 3,              // we will use up to 3 Workers, depending on activity levels
+          exitOnStop: true          // ensures that the process exits when everything is stopped }

     Bun.js:

         const options = {
+          mode: 'child_process',    // defaults to 'webworker' if not specified
           logging: true,            // defaults to false if not specified
-          poolSize: 3               // we will use up to 3 Workers, depending on activity levels }
+          poolSize: 3,              // we will use up to 3 Workers, depending on activity levels
+          exitOnStop: true          // ensures that the process exits when everything is stopped }